keerti-1997/exploratory_analysis/README.md

-Here is descriptive and predictive analysis of sales of each product at a particular store. <br />
+Here is a descriptive and predictive analysis of sales of each product at a particular store. <br />
+Refer to exploratory.ipynb <br />
 Language - Python <br />
 Libraries - pandas, numpy, seaborn, matplotlib, sklearn, math, collections <br />
 Part 1 - Descriptive analysis and visualisation of variables <br />